BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Section 1 - Annual Budget.

-There shall be an annual budget submitted by the Association’s Executive Director, recommended by the Treasurer, and approved by two-thirds of the Board of Directors at the meeting immediately preceding the Annual Conference.
+There shall be an annual budget submitted by the Association’s President and Chief Executive Officer, recommended by the Treasurer, and approved by two-thirds of the Board of Directors at the meeting immediately preceding the Annual Conference.
 “Annual budget” means the total revenues NASWA receives and the total costs NASWA incurs for labor, membership services, meetings, administration, and indirect charges and all other costs related to these items.
 The annual budget must clearly separate all revenues, cost reimbursements and costs from grants, contracts or other reimbursements and all funds restricted for use by the Association.
 The fiscal year shall begin on October 1 of each year.

 Section 2 - Checks, Notes and Drafts.

-Checks, notes, drafts and other orders of payment of money by the Association shall be signed by such persons as the Executive Board may authorize, which shall be documented in the Association’s procedures.
+Checks, notes, drafts and other orders of payment of money by the Association shall be signed by such persons as the Board may authorize, which shall be documented in the Association’s procedures.

 Section 3 - Reserve Account.

 The Association shall be permitted to carry over funds from one fiscal year to another for contingency and emergency purposes.
-If, at the end of the fiscal year, the carryover exceeds two-thirds of the annual budget for the next fiscal year, the Board of Directors shall determine whether to carry over the excess for that fiscal year, budget additional projects or asset purchases, or credit some part or all of the excess to member states.
+If, at the end of the fiscal year, the carryover exceeds 100 percent of the annual budget for the next fiscal year, the Board of Directors shall determine whether to carry over the excess for that fiscal year, budget additional projects or asset purchases, or credit some part or all of the excess to member states.

 Section 4 - Books and Records.